 Least we omit one other announcement.

-Foxconn founder and Chairman Terry Gau indicated to Reuters that he plans to step down step down in the coming months, 45 years after founding the company that made him Taiwan’s richest citizen.
+Foxconn founder and Chairman Terry Gou indicated to Reuters that he plans to step down step down in the coming months, 45 years after founding the company that made him Taiwan’s richest citizen.
 Reportedly, an announcement to shareholders is expected in June.
-There are no visible successors to Gau’s leadership role at the company.
-A separate report from Bloomberg reported that Gau has announced his candidacy to be Taiwan’s President.
+There are no visible successors to Gou’s leadership role at the company.
+A separate report from Bloomberg reported that Gou has announced his candidacy to be Taiwan’s President.

-Each of these developments add more of our cloud related to the Wisconsin presence.
+Each of these developments add more to the ongoing speculation or lack of firm commitment related to the Wisconsin presence.

 As is often the case, when business decisions counter political decisions, the results can be mixed, at-best.
 Throw in the political dimensions of “Make America Great Again, “and the monetary and trade policy implications, and the situation gets messy.